daleysoftware/linkedin-crawler/README.md

 Future Work
 ---

+* Allow for more flexibile specification of the number of viewers.
-* Allow for multiple viewers and searchers.
+* Allow for multiple searchers.
-* Misc improvements to the usability of the web interface.
+* Misc improvements to the usability of the web interface (specifically the "status" area needs work).